xiebaochun/blog/README.md

 ### Description

-	This is a simple gh-pages blog system, you can take a glance at [Demo]: http://xiebaochun.github.io/blog  "gh-page blog Demo".
+	This is a simple gh-pages blog system, you can take a glance at [Demo](http://xiebaochun.github.io/blog).

 ### Structure